borisvanschooten/webcogs-ai-toolkit/README.md

 A plugin always consists of a single class with a constructor that initialises the plugin and any associated widgets.
 A WebCogsCore object is passed in, through which the plugin has access to the core API.
 Constructing a new instance resets the state of the plugin.
 Custom arguments can be used to pass specific information to the constructor.

+### Example WebCogs app

-Check out apps/webcogs-example-app as an example of how this works.
-The app has to be run from a webserver that also provides an SQL endpoint.
+An example WebCogs application is found in apps/webcogs-example-app/.
+The app has to be run from a webserver that also provides SQL and auth endpoints.
 A simple webserver with example data for the app is provided.
 Run it with:
 ```
 node ./clitools/webserver.js
 ```
+Now, you can run the app from http://localhost:3000/apps/webcogs-example-app/index.html.

+Log in with username: admin, pasword: admin.

-### Future work
+## Future work

 This framework is very much in the experimental stage, and there is obviously a lot to be done.
 For example:

 - Suitable test harness
 - Handling browser navigation (e.g. the back button)
-- Visual styling prompts
 - Multiple output files in one target
 - More extensive core-plugin architecture for handling other things, like algoritms and backends
 - Support for more AI vendors and local models